- Ines fingerless driving peccary gloves -

 HAUTE COUTURE GLOVES

 As Ines says: Always wear gloves!

 Gloves leather is a very special material.

-Ines gloves are made of vegetable tanned leather
+All Ines gloves are made of the finest leather from the wildlands of Ethiopia and vegetable tanned in the EU.

 When the skins reach the leather yard, they are cleansed by soaking in water and then de-haired.